-What Happened to the Herald News Sign?
+What happened to the Herald News sign?

 FALL RIVER, Mass.
 (WPRI) — The Fall River skyline is transforming before drivers’ eyes as they approach the city from the Braga Bridge.
 For years, the Herald News building advertised its location with a massive sign seen from the highway.
 Not anymore.

-On the week of July 18th, the sign was painted over with an intricate, and thoughtfully designed mural representing a large part of the culture of Fall River.
-Portuguese Americans will quickly identify the Azulejo tiles – a unique blue and white tile design popular on the Iberian peninsula and the Azores.
+On the week of July 18, the sign was painted over with an intricate and thoughtfully designed mural representing a large part of the culture of Fall River.
+Portuguese Americans will quickly identify the Azulejo tiles, a unique blue and white tile design popular on the Iberian peninsula and the Azores.

 On the ground level, the view from Pocasset Street where the building is located, you’ll notice a separate mural wrapping around the building in a way that compliments the azulejos’ nod to Fall River’s people.
 Local artist Greg Pennisten’s bright flowers and designs mirror the textile designs created over time in Fall River – a nod to the city’s rich textile past and present.